nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 is.
 It seems plausible I could store the configuration in a kubernetes [ConfigMap](https://kubernetes.io/docs/user-guide/configmap/), but how do I get it from there into the `nginx.conf`?
 Do I need to templatize my configuration at container startup?
-Is that something I have to build myself?
+It seems that today that's something I would need to build myself.

 ## The declarative/convergence model